 - Civil Penalties are monetary assessments paid by a person or regulated entity due to a violation or noncompliance.
 Penalties act as an incentive for coming into compliance and staying in compliance with the environmental statutes and regulations.
 Penalties are designed to recover the economic benefit of noncompliance and to compensate for the seriousness of the violation.

 - Injunctive Relief requires a regulated entity to perform, or refrain from performing, some designated action.
 It also brings the entity into compliance with environmental laws.

-- Supplemental Environmental Projects (SEPs) can be part of an enforcement settlement.
+- Supplemental Environmental Projects (SEPs) and Mitigation can be part of an enforcement settlement.
 SEPs are environmental improvement projects that a violator voluntarily agrees to perform.
-These projects are in addition to actions required to correct the violations specified in the settlement..
+These projects are in addition to actions required to correct the violations specified in the settlement.
 Learn more about SEPs.
+Mitigation is additional injunctive relief to reduce or offset harm caused by past or ongoing violations.
+Learn more about Mitigation.

 - Criminal Penalties are federal, state or local fines imposed by a Judge at the sentencing.
 In addition to criminal penalties, the defendant may be ordered to pay restitution to those affected by the violation.
 For example, a defendant may be ordered to pay a local fire department the cost of responding to and containing a hazardous waste spill.

 - Incarceration refers to “prison time” for an individual defendant.